01-edu/public/subjects/splitwhitespaces.en.md

 ### Instructions

-Write a function that separates the words of a `string` and puts them in a `string` array.
+Write a function that separates the words of a `string` and puts them in a `string` slice.

 The separators are spaces, tabs and newlines.